Team-Fenris/tfcctrl/docs/TESTING.md

 # Testing methods

 1. Run `python3 main.py` to run the program.
+In some cases you must instead run `python main.py`.

 This will start a local HTTP-, HTTPS- and DNS-server.